 Met Center fans never got tired of watching this guy's post goal celebration, known to himself and fans as the "Goldy shuffle".
 Bill Goldsworthy was unquestionably the first big North Star talent as well as one of the league's emerging stars of the expansion era.
 In his first season with Minnesota he led all NHL scorers in points in the 1967 playoffs.
 He later became the first player to record 200 goals with a post '67 team.

-As much ability as Bill possesed some say that he could of been even better.
+As much ability as Bill possessed some say that he could of been even better.
 Most of his best years were spent on talent depleted squads with little or no depth.
-His off ice struggle with alcholism was a suspect contributor as well.
+His off ice struggle with alcoholism was a suspect contributor as well.

 Career Statistics